Taming-the-BEAST/Troubleshooting-convergence-issues/README.md

 -  In this tutorial we only considered MCMC performance with respect to exploring parameter space, but we also need to consider tree space.
 One simple diagnostic for checking convergence and mixing in tree space is to look at the trace plot for the tree likelihood.
 Poor mixing in the tree likelihood can indicate problems exploring tree space.
 -  It is always a good idea to check your posterior estimates against sampling from the prior.

-### Bonus: troubleshooting a complex analysis

-In this tutorial, we have used a toy example, but it is important to keep in mind that real analyses may be much more complex.

 # Useful Links